Interested to learn what projects have been funded?

 Students may apply for more than one opportunity.
 Preference is given to those who have not been selected to receive other CFF funding, students who are advised by CFF faculty partners, and/or proposals that incorporate the annual research theme.

-Studorschka Interdisciplinary Research Grant ($500)
+Studorschka Interdisciplinary Research Grant ($1000)

-This grant is for students who have chosen a field of study that combines one or more academic disciplines with the study of the families.
+This grant is for students who have chosen a field of study that combines two or more academic disciplines with the study of the families.
 It allows them to engage in a program of scholarly activity of their own design, related to the focus of the grant.
 The work must be supervised by two faculty members in two different departments.

 How to Apply